nickmflorin/sportbook/README.md

 This will install the project dependencies in the `package.json` file.

-#### 2.a.iv ENV File
+#### 1.3.b ENV File

-When running the application locally, there are two files that are used to define environment variables that the application relies on:
+When running the application locally, there will likely be additional keys that you need to add to your environment without committing them to source control.
+There are two files that are used to define environment variables that the application relies on locally, without committing them to source control:

 1. `.env.local`
-2. `.env.development`
+2. `.env.development.local`

-The `.env.development` file is committed to source control, and its contents should not be changed unless the intention is to commit the change to the application codebase.
-On the other hand, `.env.local` is not committed to source control, and any environment variables placed in `.env.local` will override those in `.env.development` (or `.env.production` if in a production environment).

-In certain cases you will need to create this `.env.local` file (in the project root) that defines or overrides environment variables that the application relies on.
-In other cases, a `.env.local` file will not be needed, as the environment variables defined in `.env.development` are suitable.

-For environment variables that need to be specified in the `.env.local` file - if there are any - please reach out to a team member when you reach this step.
-For more information, please refer to the below section in this documentation, "Environment".

-### Step 3: Homebrew

-If on MacOSX, you will need to install [homebrew], which is a MacOSX package manager.
+Both of these files will not be in the cloned repository by default (because they are not committed to source control) and will likely need to be created.
+The `.env.local` file takes precedence over the `.env.development.local` file, but both take precedence over all other `.env.*` files (when the `NODE_ENV` is `"development"`).

+**Note:** _Sensitive keys, tokens or keys related to access control should **only** ever be added to `.env.local` or `.env.development.local`.
+Other environment files (`.env`, `.env.development`, .etc) are committed to source control, and should **never** contain sensitive information._

+For this step, it is best to reach out to a team member for the additional keys that you will need in your `.env.development.local` or `.env.local` file.

+For more information regarding the environment variables, refer to section 2.5.

-### Step 4: Database
+### Step 1.4: Database

 This project uses a [postgres] database for both production and local development.
 First, check to see if your machine already has [postgres] installed: